sancovp/heaven-ecosystem/README.md

 # HEAVEN Ecosystem
 ![HEAVEN Logo](https://github.com/sancovp/heaven-ecosystem/blob/main/images/heaven_logo.png)

-## About HEAVEN
+## Why HEAVEN?
 HEAVEN is a metaprogramming environment for AI agents.
-It can be configured to run on [HEAVEN FRAMEWORK](https://github.com/sancovp/heaven-framework/tree/main) or your favorite agent framework (if you make adaptors).
-HEAVEN can call down into either ADK, LangChain, or uni-api by default.
-It enables AI agents to evolve themselves from personas to capable agents equipped with various API tools and custom prompt flows through safely modifying their own code, adding/creating tools during runtime flows, creating/testing/integrating new agents.
+Unlike traditional frameworks that focus on static prompt chains, HEAVEN is designed for:
+- **Evolutionary Growth**: Agents modify their own prompts, tools, and code during runtime.
+- **Framework Flexibility**: Works with HEAVEN Framework by default, or adapts to LangChain, ADK, or uni-api.
+- **Controlled Self-Modification**: Safe environments where agents test and anneal their own changes.

 #### Goals
 The goals of the HEAVEN project are as follows: